Iranian intervention in Iraq (2014–present): US reactions

 In September 2014, Secretary of State John Kerry said the US "does not have any intention" of cooperating with Iran.
 Nevertheless, later that month, Kerry met with Iranian foreign minister Mohammad Javad Zarif in New York City where the two discussed ISIL.

 The US in December 2014 continued to deny cooperation with Iran with American Ambassador to Iraq Stuart E. Jones saying: "Let's face it, Iran is an important neighbour to Iraq.
 There has to be cooperation between Iran and Iraq.
 The Iranians are talking to the Iraqi security forces and we're talking to Iraqi security forces ...
 We're relying on them to do the deconfliction" in December 2014.

-End of March 2015, The chairman of the joint chiefs of staff of the US Armed Forces, Gen. Martin Dempsey, stated that Iran's overt role in the Second Battle of Tikrit (March–April 2015) could be positive and could only become problematic if it descended into sectarianism.
+At the end of March 2015, the chairman of the joint chiefs of staff of the US Armed Forces, Gen. Martin Dempsey, stated that Iran's overt role in the Second Battle of Tikrit (March–April 2015) could be positive and could only become problematic if it descended into sectarianism.